f5devcentral/f5-agility-labs-waf/docs/class5/module2/lab3/lab3.rst

     .. note:: The credential stuffing feature is considered Early Access in version 13.1 and the database is not yet being updated regularly.
 You are advised to seek guidance from your F5 SE before deploying this capability.

 #.
-In order to release any blocking that's currently in place, navigate to **Security -> Application Security -> Anomaly Detection -> Brute Force** and **delete** the Brute Force configuration we created previously.
+In order to release any blocking that's currently in place, navigate to **Security -> Application Security -> Anomaly Detection -> Brute Force Attack Prevention** and **Delete** the Brute Force configuration we created previously.

 #.
 Click **Apply Policy** then click **OK**.